Banapur: Art and culture

 13 festival in 12 months.
-Here in Banapur you can find such culture also.
-Among all the festivals the most famous one is Panchudola-the 5th day after holi/dola purnima, where you can find the gathering of 72 god and goddess in a large ground.
+Among all the festivals the most famous one is Panchudola-the 5th day after holi/dola purnima, where one can find the gathering of 72 god and goddess in a large ground.
 This festival is carried out for 2–3 days.

 Banapur has a great history of its Religion, Art and Culture.

 Nehru Seva Sangh

 The Nehru Seva Sangh came into existence in 1946 by Swami Harihar Ram, when India was on the threshold of independence.
 It is situated at Banapur on the banks of Chilka lake, about 100 km south of Bhubaneshwar, the state capital of Odisha.
-The Sangh has many activities like- orphanages, schools and training centers for blind, deaf and Women's, welfare of scheduled castes and Hostel fir s.tribes etc. It has schools for both blind and deaf as well as general students.
-Industrial training center for women on tailoring, And Cane, willow and Stenography for men & women running.
+The Sangh has many activities like- orphanages, schools and training centers for the blind, deaf and for women, welfare of scheduled castes and hostels for Scheduled Tribes etc. It has schools for both blind and deaf as well as general students.
+Industrial training center for women on tailoring, cane, willow and stenography.